bbauska/Coursera-Bootstrap/readme.md

 The last thing would be the Submit button.

-Finally, let\'s add in a Submit button to the form.
+Finally, let&apos;s add in a Submit button to the form.

-After a div, on the text area, I\'m going to paste in the code for the Submit button here.
+After a div, on the text area, I&apos;m going to paste in the code for the Submit button here.

 Pasting in the code for the Submit button again, looking at the code,